-As toy catalogs usually include many brands, your best strategy will be to rotate those products that are most searched and ordered by your customers, but also highlight your own products (if you offer them).
+As toy catalogs usually include many brands, your best strategy will be to rotate those products that are most searched for and ordered by your customers, but also highlight your own products (if you offer them).

-Normally products are classified as ‘recommended for’ age groups, such as pre-school, 3-5 years, 5-8 years, and so on; and separately shops provide another menu of thematic categories so that each user can choose their preferred way of browsing, usually by brand or type of toy (dolls, stuffed toys, construction kits, puzzles...).
+Normally, products are classified as ‘recommended for’ age groups, such as pre-school, 3-5 years, 5-8 years, and so on; and separately shops provide another menu of thematic categories so that each user can choose their preferred way of browsing, usually by brand or type of toy (dolls, stuffed toys, construction kits, puzzles...).

 Some other online toy stores use abstract categories to classify toys, such as Science, Aspirational, Learning, or Discovery.
-What we should bear in mind is that generally children in the age range to which the toys are directed, are not allowed to access the Internet to browse these websites, much less decide on their own purchases.
+What we should bear in mind is that generally children in the age range to which the toys are directed, are not allowed to access the Internet to browse these websites, much less do they decide on their own purchases.

 Therefore, the category tree you choose should take into account the typical shopping trip of your adult customer.
 Analyze which categories and products your users most often query on your internal search engine, and from which channels they’ve discovered your online store.
 Normally you will have to adapt your categories, removing those that aren’t much used and featuring those most visited.